Molly Kochan: Biography

 She subsequently spent a couple of years having a large number of sexual liaisons; she and Boyer once counted 188 sexual partners.
 She did not allow penetrative sex due to the effects of an early negative experience and due to the medication she was taking causing menopause, but did encounter a man who wanted to be kicked in the penis, a man with a foot fetish, a man who wanted to be urinated on, and a man who dressed up as a dog and wanted to live in a cage in her house.
 She bought stilettos for the first of these.
 In 2018, having already been on two dates that day, Kochan met with Boyer for lunch, where they developed the idea for a podcast called Dying for Sex, which would deal with her cancer and trauma and Boyer's IVF.
 Kochan later started an Instagram account with that name.

-The pair pitched Dying for Sex to TV executives, who understood neither the concept nor how to promote it.
+The pair pitched Dying for Sex to television executives, who understood neither the concept nor how to promote it.
 The pair then made ten episodes themselves, which addressed nearly 200 of Kochan's encounters.
 Production was impacted several times by Kochan's failing health; she recorded part of episode four in a hospital as she was receiving treatment for thrombi and recorded later episodes with a progressively weak and raspy voice.
 Kochan was hospitalized in December 2018 under the impression that her stay would be brief; she continued to sext during this period and gave one male visitor oral sex.
 After she was intubated, it became apparent that she would require hospice care, and Kochan and Boyer opted to continue recording on her phone.

-Kochan became more confident over this period, directly addressing doctors who addressed her inappropriately and turning down visitors who drained her.
+Kochan became more confident over this period, directly addressing doctors who patronised her or otherwise treated her inappropriately and turning down visitors that depressed her.
 She spent her final months writing her memoir, Screw Cancer: Becoming Whole, and died just after midnight on March 8, 2019, having been cared for by Boyer until the end.
-Dying for Sex was broadcast in six installments between February and March 2020, while Screw Cancer was released in August 2020 and was self-published by Boyer, who preferred to release it without embellishment.
+Dying for Sex was broadcast in six installments between February and March 2020, while Screw Cancer was released in August 2020 and was self-published by Boyer.
 In November 2023, it was announced that the podcast would be serialized for a TV series; the show was released on April 4, 2025 and was loosely based on Kochan's experiences.